Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Experimental Results

 \subsection{RQ3: Effects of Initial Passage Order}

 Next we investigate the potential positional biases caused by the initial list order $L^q$.
-Figure \ref{fig:discont} compares several batched methods that use the initial order to one-by-one LLM scoring, which does not depend on the order of $L^q$.
+Figure \ref{fig:discont} compares several batched methods that use the order of $L^q$ versus one-by-one scoring, which does not depend on the order of $L^q$.

-\paragraph{GPT-4o has the least batching bias:} For GPT 4o all-in-one PW in Figure \ref{fig:discont}, though the front and tail of the batch have slightly higher scores, overall, the batched scores track quite closely to one-by-one PW scores.
+\paragraph{GPT-4o has the least batching bias:} For GPT 4o all-in-one PW in Figure \ref{fig:discont}, the batched scores track quite closely to one-by-one PW scores, though the front and tail of the batch have slightly higher scores.
 In contrast, batched Sonnet and Nova Pro scores are typically far lower than their respective one-by-one scores everywhere except at the very front of the batch, helping explain the weakness of these LLMs.

-\paragraph{Sub-batching with initial order can induce cycles and discontinuities} The RHS of Figure \ref{fig:discont} shows that sub-batching with initial order can cause score peaks at the start of every sub-batch, creating discontinuities at batch junctions, and inducing cyclical score fluctuations.
+\paragraph{Sub-batching with initial order can induce cycles and discontinuities} The RHS of Figure \ref{fig:discont} shows that sub-batching with initial order can cause score peaks at the start of every sub-batch -- creating discontinuities at batch junctions and inducing cyclical score fluctuations.
 This explains why sub-batching with the initial order performs worse than the shuffling variants.